-Achieving all this requires an investment in time, effort and a behavioural analytics capability.
-Now that a standard taxonomy of behavioural data exists, in the final blog in this series we will discuss the benefits of shortcutting that effort: pull the new standard off the shelf, establish or improve your CX measurement immediately, compare yourself against your peers, and then start predicting and influencing future behaviours to ensure their experience of your firm sticks in their memory.
+Achieving all this requires an investment in time, effort and a behavioral analytics capability.
+Now that a standard taxonomy of behavioral data exists, in the final blog in this series we will discuss the benefits of shortcutting that effort: pull the new standard off the shelf, establish or improve your CX measurement immediately, compare yourself against your peers, and then start predicting and influencing future behaviors to ensure their experience of your firm sticks in their memory.

 Follow Accomplish on LinkedIn